MattSkiff/nf_cde_poster/README.md

-# A poster on conditional density estimation with Normalising Flows
+# Conditional Density Estimation with Normalising Flows (poster)

-For the AINZ conference to be held in Matamata (Hobbiton), 2021.
+For the AINZ conference to be held in Matamata (Hobbiton), New Zealand, 2021.

 ---